jaredririe/backendology/drafts/clean-code.md

 - Misleading
 - Mandated comments, like requiring one on every function and giving no new information
 - Document changes (that’s what Git is for)
+- Using a comment when a function or variable name works instead
+- Position markers: // Section /////
+- Attributions (quickly gets out of date, use source control instead)
+- Commented-out code
+- Describes far-away code
+- Javadocs in non-public code

+## Chapter 5: Formatting

+When people look under the hood, you want them to be struck by the orderliness.
+You want them to think “professionals are at work” not “this code looks like it was written by a bevy of drunken sailors.”
+Formatting causes readers to conclude that the same in/attention to detail prevades other other aspect of the project.

+Decide on formatting as a team and have an automatic tool enforce it.

+Getting code working is not the first order of business.
+The functionality changes but the readability of your code will have a profound effect on all future changes.
+Style and discipline survive even when the code hardly resembles the original.

+-> Example: Data Mapper, Marauder’s Map.
+Disciplined codebases encourage disciplined practices moving forward.

+### Vertical Formatting

+Small files are easier to understand

+Newspaper Metaphor: headline, synopsis of the whole story, details (dates, quotes, names, etc.)

+Name gives context of which module you’re in.
+Topmost parts provide high-level concepts and algorithms.
+Details increase as we move downward.
+Lowest-level functions at the end.

+Vertical openness: Each group of lines represents a complete thought.
+Thoughts should be separated by blank lines.

+Vertical density: lines of code tightly related should appear vertically close.

+Vertical distance: keep related concepts in the same file and close within that file.
+We want to avoid forcing readers to hop around through the code.

+- Variables should be declared as close to their usage as possible
+- Instance variables should be declared at the top of the class (usually used by most methods)
+- Dependent functions should be close and the caller should be above the callee

+### Horizontal Formatting

+Keep lines short.

+Anything beyond 100-120 characters is careless.